saltstack/salt-get-started/ssh/states.md

 The [Configuration Management](../config/index.html) guide contains a detailed explanation of creating Salt states.
-All of the information in that guide (including pillar and Salt's file server) can be used to apply states using Salt SSH.
+All of the information in that guide (including Salt pillar and Salt's file server) can be used to apply states using Salt SSH.

 --------------